 2. Team Management Focus

 Team building and mentoring: Enterprise digitization has dramatically increased the demand for in-house talent.
 That demand has caused a talent shortage, especially in the areas of big data, analytics, and information management.
 As a result of this talent gap, many CIOs find themselves lacking the teams they need to accomplish their objectives.

 Adding to the talent gap problem is the fact that Millennial generation tech workers—workers who now make up an increasingly large part of the technical workforce—have more work options and opportunities to choose from than ever before.
 Plus, they tend to switch jobs around every two to three years in search of better opportunities.

-Clearly, in 2016, CIOs need to allocate more time and resources on finding quality in-house talent and then mentoring and developing that talent to build and shape the kind of technology team that can produce successful business outcomes.
+Clearly, in 2016, CIOs need to allocate more time and resources to finding quality in-house talent and then mentoring and developing that talent to build and shape the kind of technology team that can produce successful business outcomes.

 Developing communication skills: In order to build effective IT teams, CIOs must focus on developing a number of skills that their training and education may not have given them.
 Among the most important management skills is the ability to effectively communicate.
 Effective communication skills will help IT, leaders, to identify and hire the best talent, and to cultivate team unity as each team member gains a clear understanding of the important role they play in helping the team to be successful.

-The ability for CIOs to communicate with others in the C-suite is also critical.
+The ability of CIOs to communicate with others in the C-suite is also critical.
 Being able to clearly explain proposed IT projects and their associated costs is necessary to get buy-in from business leaders.
 It’s also the key to making sure that the IT department continues to focus its resources on corporate objectives.

 2016 will be a challenging year for modern CIOs.
 But with those challenges come great opportunities.
 By focusing more effectively on choosing the right technology to drive the business forward, and on building and managing a team of talented individuals to fully leverage that technology, CIOs will play an even greater role in helping their organizations establish and maintain a competitive edge.